beck917/pillDB/README.md

 medis
 =====

-Medis is a brand new php memory disk class
+Medis is a storage server use redis protocol persistence By levelDB